urbien/vortexhealing/README.md

 - Preparing for death (e.g. via hospice)
 - Grief counceling (e.g. via hospitals)
 - Marriage and relationship support
-- Breakup and divorce support
+- Breakup and divorce support.
+People in sexual relationship grow attacgment cords, and their energy bodies intertwine.
+This makes breakup much harder and often very painful.
-- Rape cases support
+- Rape cases support.
-- Long covid help, like clearing pathways for restoring the sense of taste and smell
+- Long covid help, like clearing pathways for restoring the sense of taste and smell.
-- Clearing infections, including secondary for covid
+- Clearing infections, including secondary for covid.
-- Lyme desease and long Lyme
+- Lyme desease and long Lyme.
-- Genmod for known genetic risks (via the national lab networks??)
+- Genmod for known genetic risks (via the national lab networks??).
-- Support the therapy and deep wound release
+- Support the therapy and deep wound release.
-- Support other mental conditions like Bipolar, Schizophrenia, if due to a virus
+- Support other mental conditions like Bipolar, Schizophrenia, if due to a virus.
-- Support for autoimmune deseases, if due to a virus
+- Support for autoimmune deseases, if due to a virus.
 - New home, new apartment, such as clearing, blessing, creating divine portals.
+- Clearing of entities and post clearing restoration.
-- Unresolved parent issues
+- Unresolved parent issues.
-- Losing weight, improving digestion
+- Losing weight, improving digestion.
-- Loosing hair
+- Loosing hair and developing boldness.
-- Energy system check up and repair (via longevity networks)
+- Energy system check up and repair (via longevity networks).
-- Meridians unreachable with needles (via accupuncturists networks)
+- Meridians unreachable with needles (via accupuncturists networks).
-- Karmic knots (via Buddhist schools??)
+- Karmic knots (via Buddhist schools??).
-- Fear of exams (via prep schools, tutoring marketplaces)
+- Fear of exams (via prep schools, tutoring marketplaces).
-- Fear of public speaking (e.g. via an MBA school)
+- Fear of public speaking (e.g. via an MBA school).
-- Elected to public office that have deep wound
+- Elected to public office that have deep wound.
-- Relief for the side-effects of cancer treatments like chemo or radiation (via marihuana dispenseries??, via dedicated Facebook groups??)
+- Relief for the side-effects of cancer treatments like chemo or radiation (via marihuana dispenseries??, via dedicated Facebook groups??).

 # For VortexHealing Teachers
 ## Modular site